Generating Fair Universal Representations using Adversarial Models: Proofs for Results in Section

+In the FUR framework, different loss functions and decision rules lead to different adversarial models.
+We now prove the optimal adversarial rule for different loss functions in Table \ref{table:gaploss}.

 \textbf{Hard Decision Rules. } When the adversary adopts a hard decision rule, $h(g(X))$ is an estimate of $S$.
 Under this setting, we can choose $\ell(h(g(X)), S)$ in a variety of ways.
-For instance, if $S$ is continuous, the adversary can attempt to minimize the difference between the estimated and true sensitive variable values.
-This can be achieved by considering a squared loss function
+For instance, if $S$ is continuous, the adversary can attempt to minimize the difference between the estimated and true sensitive variables using a squared loss ($\ell_2$ loss) as